moleskySean/GilaElectromagnetics.jl/docs/src/concepts.md

 ```

 !!! danger "What GilaElectromagnetics does"
-    The main purpose of GilaElectromagnetics is numerically solving for the Green's function of the vacuum Maxwell operator ``\textbf{G}_0`` in a given space.
+    The main purpose of GilaElectromagnetics is numerically solving for the Green's function of the vacuum Maxwell operator ``\textbf{G}_0`` in a given space and at a given frequency.

 Matter can be treated using other functionnalities of the package.
 See ["Usage"](usage.md) for more information.